 New transfer pricing regulation – focus on profitability calculation

 Transfer pricing remains a priority audit area for the tax authority.
 For tax years beginning on or after 1 January 2018, taxpayers are required to prepare their transfer pricing documentation according to the provisions of the Ministry for National Economy decree no. 32/2017.
-(X.18.) (hereinafter: “NGM decree”), where a key novelty is the requirement pertaining to the duly detailed presentation of the taxpayers’ financial data.
+(X.18.) (hereinafter: “NGM decree”), where one of the most significant changes is the requirement pertaining to the specifically detailed presentation of the taxpayers’ financial data.

 September 2019, Budapest

 Based on the NGM decree, it must be demonstrated – as part of the transfer pricing documentation – that the transfer prices applied in the given transaction were calculated based on the arm’s length prices defined by the selected transfer pricing method.
-In this respect, the NGM decree requires the summarization of the financial information used and the presentation of how this financial data may be linked to the data in the taxpayer’s financial statements.
+In this respect, the NGM decree requires a summary of the financial information used and the presentation of how this financial data may be linked to the data in the taxpayer’s financial statements.
 The effective regulation fails to provide further information as to the method or level of details required.
-However, in the guidance published for the practical application of the NGM decree, it is added that the arm’s length price shall be reviewed by transaction or by consolidated transactions irrespective of the selected method.
-Furthermore, the tax authority emphasizes that the method of assessing the data needed to determine the profit level indicators should be included in the local file as well, e.g. by naming the individual segment, profit centre or specifying the relevant cost centre, G/L accounts (income, expenses) or engagement codes.
+However, in the guidance published for the practical application of the NGM decree, it has been added that the arm’s length price shall be reviewed per transaction or per consolidated transaction irrespective of the selected method.
+Furthermore, the tax authority emphasizes that the method used for assessing the data needed to determine the profit level indicators should be included in the local file as well, e.g. by specifying the individual segment, profit centre or specifying the relevant cost centre, G/L accounts (income, expenses) or engagement codes.

 Increased burden of documentation

 Collecting financial data in the required detail may pose a challenge to taxpayers.
 This primarily depends on the transfer pricing method used for the given transaction in the local file, and the level of detail of the internal records available to the taxpayers